 How Long Does It Take to Recover From Back Surgery

-Virtually any surgery involves a recovery period; back surgery is no exception.
-The amount of time it takes to recover from back surgery depends on several factors, including the exact procedure you underwent, your prior level of activity, and how you care for yourself in the days and weeks that follow.
+Virtually any surgery involves a recovery period.
+Back surgery is no exception.
+The amount of time it takes to recover from back surgery depends on several factors.
+These include the exact procedure you underwent, your prior level of activity, and how you care for yourself in the days and weeks that follow.

 That said, the following information will give you a better sense of what you can expect after spinal fusion surgery and other common procedures for your back.
 Keep these points in mind to ensure your recovery is as smooth and swift as possible.

-What to Expect After Back Surgery for a Herniated Disc
+What to Expect After Surgery for a Herniated Disc

 What to Expect After Spinal Fusion Surgery